Alumni Hall - Navy Midshipmen

 The basketball teams have called Alumni Hall home since 1991.
 From 1956 until 1990, the teams played at Halsey Field House.
-Halsey is now home of the indoor track and field teams, as well as other athletic programs.
-It contains a 200-meter synthetic track, squash and tennis courts and a 65-tatami dojo for Aikido/Judo.
+Halsey is now home to indoor track and field teams, as well as other athletic programs.
+It contains a 200-meter synthetic track, squash and tennis courts, and a 65-tatami dojo for Aikido/Judo.

 There are a few outer concourse stands, although not all will be open depending on the size of the event.
 There is also a small concession stand located inside the main concourse.

 There is not a huge amount of variety, but the prices are very fair.
-Hot dogs ($3), pretzels ($4) and whole Papa John’s pizzas ($8) are the main extant of the options.
+Hot dogs ($3), pretzels ($4), and whole Papa John’s pizzas ($8) are the main extents of options.
 Candy ($2) and water/soda ($3) pretty much round out the simple options.